edwardyehuang/iSeg/README.md

 - [x] Support for Windows WSL2
 - [x] Support for Apple M1 chip macOS

+### Future plan (Comming soon)
+- Support Keras core, seamlessly use Pytorch and JAX backend.
+- Added support for Panoptic segmentation and multimodality.

 ## Requirements

 * TensorFlow >= 2.10 (For iseg <= 0.04, we support TensorFlow >= 2.4)